This page contains affiliate links.

 As an added bonus, when you subscribe and confirm your email address, you’ll receive a downloadable copy my latest e-cookbook!

 You can unsubscribe at anytime.
-A link to unsubscribe is found in each email at the top and the bottom.
+A link to unsubscribe is found in each email at the bottom.

 How do I find a particular recipe on your site?

-I have two search boxes on my site.
-One is found at the top right and the other is on the sidebar.
+Look for the search box in the top right hand corner.
 Simply type in what you are looking for and a list of related posts will show up.

 I also have a Recipe Index.
 Feel free to browse and check out all the recipes!
 Each recipe is printable, too.